Menux

 Your rights:

 Canadian privacy laws provide you with certain rights, including those listed below.
-Please see “How to contact us” for the contact information of our Privacy Officer in order to exercise these rights.
+Please see “How to contact us” for the contact information in order to exercise these rights.

 • Access– you have the right to ask us if we have collected personal information about you and to obtain access to that information.
 Where you wish to exercise this right, we will ask you for information to confirm your identity and may ask you to assist us in describing your relationship with us so that we can locate the relevant personal information.
 Please note that we may withhold disclosure of personal information in certain cases under applicable laws.